 The large size of the Nigerian economy puts it in a vintage position to accommodate innovation and entrepreneurship, particularly in the agricultural sector where the country has the major comparative advantage.
 Thus, there is need for a broad-based approach to develop the agricultural entrepreneurship as it is expected to play an important role in the current economic diversification drive of the government.
 Studies have also documented the stages and strategies of economic diversification (Clark, Lima, & Sawyer, 2016; and Imbs and Wacziarg, 2003).
 These studies argue that economic diversification would have to evolve along the growth paths of the economy.
 Early stage of development is charaterised by predominantly primary-based economic activities and a high concentration of crude implements for such activities.
 Within this period, the source of revenue for government is rent from the exploration of natural resources.
 Over time, society may evolve into manufacturing, which allows for diverse or spread of economic activities across many industries.
 During the second stage of the diversification process, countries specialize in their areas of comparative advantage.
 The final stage is the evolvement into a vibrant service dominated industry.
-Thus, successful agriculture-led economic diversification involves the production of different stages of economic development that would improve income per capita.
+Thus, successful agriculture-led economic diversification involves the production of different goods and services that largely utilise primary products as inputs at different stages of economic development that would improve income per capita.